-At the beginning of the fifteenth century, the city walls were in a very bad condition.
+At the beginning of the fifteenth century, the town walls were in a very bad condition.
 The moat between the Old Town and the New Town was completely covered with trash and muck, and the wall between the Market Gate and the river in 1409 collapsed.
 The defeat of the Order at Grunwald and the fear of invasion by Polish and Lithuanian armies caused that the Teutonic Knights were again interested in strengthening the Elbląg fortifications.
-In the years 1410-1437, a second circuit of walls was built from the east and north, 1000 meters long, with two gates: Smith and Market, 9 cylindrical towers and an external moat powered by a stream which does not exist at present.
+In the years 1410-1437, a second circuit of walls was built from the east and north, 1000 meters long, with two gates: Blacksmith and Market, 9 cylindrical towers and an external moat powered by a stream which does not exist at present.
 Along with the expansion of the Elbląg fortifications in 1417, a new defense system was created.
-It consisted in dividing the city into four quarters with designated sections of walls for defense and conservation.
-At the head of each of them were two elders from the City Council and four elders selected from townsmen living in a given quarter.
+It consisted in dividing the town into four quarters with designated sections of walls for defense and conservation.
+At the head of each of them were two elders from the town council and four elders selected from townsmen living in a given quarter.
 Along with the inhabitants, Elbląg’s guilds were designated for defense activities.

-The southern side was defended by the weakest fortified Castle Gate.
+The southern side of the town was defended by the weakest fortified Castle Gate.
 In the south-east corner of the walls, the Groman’s Tower was built, another was New Tower, also called Bow Tower.
 Behind it, towards the north, there was a small half tower, and then the Detention Tower, also known as Dungeon or Thieves Tower.
 Behind Detention Tower, another small half tower was built.
-Next was the Smith Gate, erected in the center of the eastern wall, strengthened by the construction of foregate in 1345.
-Further north of the Smith Gate there was the Burghers Tower, Tanners Tower and in the north-eastern corner Heretics Tower.
+Next was the Blacksmith’s Gate, erected in the center of the eastern wall.
+Further north of the Blacksmith’s Gate there was the Burghers Tower, Tanners Tower and in the north-eastern corner Heretics Tower.
 From the north side the Market Gate was located.
 There were two towers between it and the Elbląg river: Shooting Tower (also called the Little Monk) and the Monk Tower (also known as the Great Monk).
 The latter was the only one in the plan to have a cylindrical form, while the name was due to the nearby Dominican friary.

 To date, only the Market Gate survived from the medieval fortifications of Elbląg.
-It is one of the most characteristic and recognizable monuments of the city.
+It is one of the most characteristic and recognizable monuments of the town.
 After renovation carried out in 2006, an observation deck from which you can admire the panorama of the Elbląg Old Town, was created.
 The gate is open to visitors from May to September, then the Tourist Information Center operates in gate.

 Sypek A., Sypek.R., Zamki i obiekty warowne Warmii i Mazur, Warszawa 2008.